 N the first place all giving should be unto the Lord, in which case our offerings are lifted up to the highest level and become a part of our worship.
 It is for that reason that the collection or offering should have a worthy place when God's people gather for corporate worship.
-Paul tells us that the members of the churches of Macedonia first gave themselves unto the Lord and then gave their substance unto the apostles by the will of God.
-The gifts of the poor in Philippi (compare 2 Cor. viii.
-1-5 and Phil. iv.
-15), although they were made in response to specific needs, were nevertheless offered 'unto the Lord,' and Paul describes them as 'an odour of a sweet smell, a sacrifice acceptable, wellpleasing to God' (Phil. iv.
-18).
+Paul tells us that the members of the churches of Macedonia gave themselves first to the Lord and then gave their substance unto the apostles by the will of God.
+The gifts of the poor in Philippi (compare 2 Corinthians 8:1-5 and Philippians 4:15), although they were made in response to specific needs, were nevertheless offered 'unto the Lord,' and Paul describes them as 'a fragrant offering, a sacrifice acceptable and pleasing to God' (Philippians 4:18).
 Similarly, in the Old Testament, while the gifts for the Tabernacle were presented to Moses, they were really brought to God: